aflaag/pokemon-icat/README.md

 pokemon-icat -g 3,4,Hisui,5
 ```

-Shiny pokemon are supported too, and the default shiny rate can be changed as follows:
+Shiny Pokémons are supported too, and the default shiny rate can be changed as follows:

 ```sh
 pokemon-icat --shiny-probability=10
 ```

-If you want to show a pokemon in particular, just use the `--pokemon <POKEMON>` flag, for example:
+If you want to show a Pokémon in particular, just use the `--pokemon <POKEMON>` flag, for example:

 ```sh
 pokemon-icat -p charizard